| West=On=Track

 exceeded euro1bn annually.
 And that applies even before the

+expansion of services in recent years.
 Further analysis by the same consultants published in

 2007 found that the subvention across the CIE group offered